evkx/evkx.github.io/content/models/mg/zs/ZS_EV_Long_Range/_index.md

+The MG ZS EV Long Range has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

 The MG ZS EV Long Range has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

+[**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system to help drivers avoid or mitigate frontal collisions.

+[**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is an optional driver-assist system.
+This side assist system helps to detect traffic in blind spots.

 ### Driving Automation